-(2) As soon as practicable upon determination of a Cybersecurity Incident on a Market Participant’s computer network or system that interfaces with an ERCOT computer network or system, the Market Participant shall notify ERCOT.
+(2) A Market Participant shall notify ERCOT as soon as practicable within the initial 24-hour period after determination of a Cybersecurity Incident on:

+(a) The Market Participant’s or its vendor’s computer network or system that interfaces with the ERCOT Wide Area Network (WAN), the Market Information System (MIS), or any other ERCOT computer network or system; or

+(b) The Market Participant’s or its vendor’s computer network or system that could foreseeably jeopardize the Market Participant’s reliable operation or performance of its obligations under the Protocols, an Other Binding Document, or Agreement.

-(3) For purposes of this section, in the event a Market Participant delegates authority to an agent, the Market Participant shall ensure that the agent is obligated to notify the Market Participant, as soon as practicable , upon the agent’s discovery of a Cybersecurity Incident on the agent’s computer network or system that interfaces with an ERCOT computer network or system.
+(3) For purposes of this section, in the event a Market Participant delegates authority to an agent, the Market Participant shall ensure that the agent is obligated to notify the Market Participant as soon as practicable within the initial 24-hour period the agent’s discovery of a Cybersecurity Incident on the agent’s computer network or system that either interfaces with an ERCOT computer network or system or could foreseeably jeopardize the Market Participant’s reliable operation or performance of its obligations under the Protocols, an Other Binding Document, or Agreement.

-(4) A Market Participant shall notify ERCOT, as soon as practicable, upon the agent’s notification to the Market Participant of a Cybersecurity Incident on the agent’s computer network or system that interfaces with an ERCOT computer network or system for the purpose of transacting with ERCOT on behalf of the Market Participant.
-If a Market Participant’s agent is also registered with ERCOT as a Market Participant, only the agent is required to report a Cybersecurity Incident on its computer network or system that interfaces with an ERCOT computer network or system to ERCOT.
+(4) A Market Participant shall notify ERCOT, as soon as practicable within the initial 24-hour period after the agent’s notification to the Market Participant of a Cybersecurity Incident on the agent’s computer network or system that interfaces with an ERCOT computer network or system or could foreseeably jeopardize the Market Participant’s reliable operation or performance of its obligations under the Protocols, an Other Binding Document, or Agreement.
+If a Market Participant’s agent is also registered with ERCOT as a Market Participant, only the agent is required to notify ERCOT about the Cybersecurity Incident on its computer network or system that interfaces with an ERCOT computer network or system to ERCOT or could foreseeably jeopardize the Market Participant’s reliable operation or performance of its obligations under the Protocols, an Other Binding Document, or Agreement.
 The failure of an agent to notify the Market Participant of a Cybersecurity Incident shall not constitute a violation of this section if the Market Participant can demonstrate that a reporting mandate exists in a contract between the Market Participant and its agent.
+If the agent is also registered with ERCOT as a Market Participant, then the agent’s failure to notify the Market Participant will constitute a violation of this section by the agent.

 (5) In order to notify ERCOT of a Cybersecurity Incident, Market Participants shall submit a Notice of Cybersecurity Incident (Section 23, Form O, Notice of Cybersecurity Incident) to NCSI@ercot.com.
 If, as a result of the Cybersecurity Incident, a Market Participant is unable to securely send the Notice of Cybersecurity Incident to ERCOT, the Market Participant shall call the ERCOT HelpDesk at (512) 248-6800 and/or its Client Service Representative to request a secure means for sending the Notice of Cybersecurity Incident to ERCOT.

-(a) A Market Participant may designate a temporary cybersecurity contact for a particular Cybersecurity Incident by providing contact information for such individual in the Notice of Cybersecurity Incident form submitted to ERCOT.
-Should a Market Participant designate a temporary cybersecurity contact in its Notice of Cybersecurity Incident, ERCOT will direct communications concerning that particular Cybersecurity Incident to the temporary cybersecurity contact.
+(a) A Market Participant may designate a temporary Cybersecurity Contact for a particular Cybersecurity Incident by providing contact information for such individual in the Notice of Cybersecurity Incident form submitted to ERCOT.
+Should a Market Participant designate a temporary Cybersecurity Contact in its Notice of Cybersecurity Incident, ERCOT will direct communications concerning that particular Cybersecurity Incident to the temporary Cybersecurity Contact.